The poshest mid-size van - but is it one of the best?

 Launched in 2015, this generation of Mercedes Vito medium van is relatively unusual in van circles for being all-new from the skin down to the chassis, rather than an evolution of the (admittedly rather similar looking) previous version.

-As such, the Vito’s closest competitor is the VW Transporter, which also puts a premium on being more premium.
+As such, the Vito’s closest competitor is the Volkswagen Transporter, which also puts a premium on being more premium.
 Both hold their value well, though, which means monthly leasing rates may prove more affordable than you’d initially think given these are heavily influenced by re-sale value.

 Mercedes Vito strengths and weaknesses

 There’s no suggestion the Vito is actually bad value anyway.
-The saying ‘you get what you pay for’ applies to vans as well as anything else, and this Mercedes gives you a high quality of finish and a driving experience that does feel a cut above most competitors.
+The saying ‘you get what you pay for’ applies to vans as much as anything else, and this Mercedes gives you a high quality of finish and a driving experience that does feel a cut above most competitors.